Rainbowfish: Classification

+The 5th Edition of Fishes of the World classified the Bedotiidae, Pseudomugilidae, and Telmatherinidae as subfamilies of Melotaeniidae as they form a monophyletic group.
+However, in earlier taxonomic treatments, these were treated as their own families, and Eschmeyer's Catalog of Fishes has also returned to using this classification.

+Phylogeny based on Unmack et al. 2013, with additional species from Nugraha et al. 2015;

 Behaviour in captivity

 Rainbowfish usually do best with tropical community fish, such as tetras, guppies, and other rainbowfish.
 However, two males may sometimes fight at breeding season if there are not enough females.
 Rainbowfish usually eat floating flakes in captivity, because in the wild they will often eat insects floating on the surface.